sadsciencee/shopify-webhooks-go/README.md

 	// do not commit to source - use environment variables secret := "your_api_secret"

-	// initialize the webhook handler. if you just want to return 500 for errors, use webhook.NewMiddleware(secret, yourHandler) instead middleware := webhook.NewMiddlewareWithErrorHandler(secret, yourHandler, yourErrorHandler)
+	// initialize a webhook handler. if you just want to return 500 for errors, use webhook.NewHandler(secret, yourHandler) instead webhookHandler := webhook.NewHandlerWithErrorHandler(secret, yourHandler, yourErrorHandler)
 	mux := http.NewServeMux()
-	// middleware will validate the request and call your handlers mux.Handle("/webhook", middleware(http.HandlerFunc(func(w http.ResponseWriter, r *http.Request) {})))
+	// handler will validate the request and process webhooks mux.Handle("/webhook", webhookHandler)

-	// from here on it's just a generic http server

-	server := &http.Server{
+	// from here on it's just a generic http server server := &http.Server{
 		Addr:    ":3000",
 		Handler: mux,
 	}

 	go func() {
 		log.Printf("Starting server on %s", server.Addr)
 		if err := server.ListenAndServe(); err != http.ErrServerClosed {